Structure and Governance for Intentional Communities

 After 30 years, the developer will own one of the more beautiful pieces of land in the area, bordering a municipally owned fruit forest.
 It’s unclear whether the developer will renew the lease and if so, under what terms, but that’s a problem for another time.

-The initial impetus for this new governance structure the collapse of our all-important, “middle circle,” driven by the simultaneous resignation all but one of its member.
+The initial impetus for this new governance structure was the collapse of our all-important, “middle circle,” driven by the simultaneous resignation of all but one of its members.
 Resigning members cited personal burnout, unclear vision, and structural issues within our system of governance.

 I was part of the resulting working group to propose a new community vision and structure and was most involved with the structural side of the group.
 To this end, we identified problems by extensively surveying the community, both in written form and through a series of community gatherings.
 This led us to identify the problems in our (now former) structure as well as potential solutions: